winstonDeGreef/Mechanica/content/special/.ipynb_checkpoints/ChX3_IntroSpecialRelativity-checkpoint.md

 $$ \text{ S observes 'comet hits moon' } E_1 = (ct_1,x_1,y_1,z_1) = (1.7, 0,0,0)$$

 What does this mean?
 Observer $S$, who is sitting in $\mathcal{O} = (0,0,0)$ literally sees that the comet hits the moon.
 He does so at $ct_1 = 1.7s$.
 In terms of physics: a photon hits his eye at $ct_1$.
-The observer has zero-size, that is everything he observes is done at $(0,0,0)$.
+The observer has zero-size, that is everything he observes is done at (0,0,0).

 Now, we need to realize, that the actual impact of the comet took place earlier.
 By how much?
-Well, a photon that was generated at this moment of impact due to the impact will have to travel $1.2 \mathrm{s}$ to reach $S$.
-That requires $1.2\mathrm{ls}$, as photons travel with the speed of light.
+Well, a photon that was generated at this moment of impact due to the impact will have to travel 1.2 s to reach $S$.
+That requires $1.2ls$, as photons travel with the speed of light.

 Thus, $S$ concludes that the actual impact -which is event $E_2$- took place at $ct_2 = 0.5ls$ and he writes down: